KongSwap/kong/src/prediction_markets_backend/README.md

 - Follows modern Rust patterns for safety and maintainability
 - Uses Candid for interface definition
 - Integrates with ICRC token standards

+### Platform Fee System

+- 1% platform fee applied to all winning pools
+- Fee is automatically calculated and deducted during market finalization
+- Fee tokens are sent to the minter account for burning
+- Remaining 99% of winnings are distributed to users who made correct predictions
+- Fee is transparently displayed in estimated returns
+- Implemented in a non-retroactive manner to protect existing markets

 ## Detailed Technical Specifications